issta23cdt2023/MultiPerspectiveCodeCloneEval/readme.md

 # Multi-Perspective Evaluation for Code Clone Detection
-This is the source code and dataset for multi-perspective evaluation for code clone detection
+This is the source code and dataset for multi-perspective evaluation for code clone detection.

 ## Repo Structure
 - dataset: save the source code of the two dataset